Welcome to your source for FICM repair!

 This is less than you'd be out with expediting the shipping of your dead module to us!
 Of course, under this program we also need to receive your rebuildable module back to our shop within 30 days.

-While we don't charge a 'core charge' upfront, we have to charge $300 for any cases where we don't get your rebuildable module back to us within this timeframe.
+While we don't charge a 'core charge' upfront, we have to charge $350 for any cases where we don't get your rebuildable module back to us within this timeframe.
 If you get us your rebuildable core back after 30 days but within 60, we'll still take it back, but will debit you $50.
 If more than 60 days have gone by, contact us and we'll work something out with you.
 Note that FICM's returned with broken connectors or that suffer from water damage, fire damage, are burnt up inside, etc are not eligible for full core credit and may not be eligible for any core credit at all.
 It's a good idea to tape a scrap of corrugated cardboard over the connectors to protect them in shipping.
+Connector damage, for example, devalues a core $100 - few want a module delivered to them with broken tabs, etc. Yikes!

 To get started, call us at 515-897-4459!